 - Drain the liquid (aqua faba) from a tin of chick peas.
 Whisk until it is thick and creamy and at ‘soft peak’ stage.
 To give it more stability you can add ½ teaspoon of cream of tartar before you start to whisk.

-- Weigh out the same amount of caster sugar (we use unrefined) as ‘aqua faba’ and whisk in half the quantity (be careful not to over beat at this stage).
+- Weigh out the sugar and whisk in half the quantity (be careful not to over beat at this stage).
 Fold in the rest of the sugar gradually.

-- Spoon or pipe the meringue onto a baking tray lined with baking parchment.
+- Spoon or pipe the meringue onto a baking tray lined with baking parchment or rice paper.

-- Place in a preheated oven at 120C/100Fan/Gas Mark ½ and bake for 90 minutes.
-Do not open the oven door during this time and at the end turn off the oven but leave meringues in until oven goes cold (leave door shut still).
+- Place in the oven and bake for at least 2 hours but preferably overnight.
+Do not open the oven door during this time and at the end turn off the oven but, if you can, leave meringues in until the oven goes cold (leave door shut).

-- Put 1 tin of coconut milk in the fridge UPSIDE DOWN and leave overnight (you can speed this up by putting into freezer instead for 2-3 hours)
+- Put 1 tin of coconut milk in the fridge UPSIDE DOWN and leave over night.

 - Take out and turn right way up to open.
-Scoop out all the solid coconut cream from the top.
-The coconut water at the bottom is good to drink or to use in another recipe
+Scoop all the solid coconut cream from the top into a bowl.
+The coconut water at the bottom is good to drink or in soups or stews.